AylsworthE/CleanDataProject/CodeBook.md

 ## Original Data

-The tidydata.txt dataset was produced from a more complete dataset provided publicly [HERE](https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip)
+The tidydata.txt dataset was produced from a more extensive dataset provided publicly [HERE](https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip)

 A full description of the experiment and explanation of the variables may be found [HERE](http://archive.ics.uci.edu/ml/datasets/Smartphone-Based+Recognition+of+Human+Activities+and+Postural+Transitions)